specialopssecurity/specialopssecurity.github.io/privacy.md

 ### Opt-Out / Updates

-You may opt-out of receiving communications from us by sending e-mail to [sales@specialopssecurity.com](mailto:sales@specialopssecurity.com).
+You may opt-out of receiving communications from us by sending e-mail to [sales@SpecialOpsSecurity•com](#).
 You may change or modify information previously provided by sending e-mail to the same address.

 ### Change Notification

 If at some point in the future, there is a change to our information usage practices that affect your Personally Identifiable Information, we will notify you by email of the relevant changes.
-At the time the message is sent and for seven days after that time, you will be able to opt-out of this information usage by sending a message to [sales@specialopssecurity.com](mailto:sales@specialopssecurity.com).
+At the time the message is sent and for seven days after that time, you will be able to opt-out of this information usage by sending a message to [sales@SpecialOpsSecurity•com](#).
 You should also check this posted privacy statement for any changes.

 ### Questions

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can email
-[sales@specialopssecurity.com](mailto:sales@specialopssecurity.com).
+[sales@SpecialOpsSecurity•com](#).
 Your email address and comments will only be used to respond to your inquiry.

 _This policy was last updated on 07 APRIL 2005._